RodgerOliver/ethical-hacking/README.md

   * `show advanced`
   * `set EXE::Custom [payload path]`
   * `exploit`
-  * Now you just have to listen for incomming connections and a session will be opened.
+  * Now you just have to listen for incoming connections and a session will be opened.

 ### Pivoting